Loan Protocol (LOAN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Loan Protocol Historical Price

-According to the latest data gathered on Loan Protocol live price page, the current price of Loan Protocol is 0USD.
-The circulating supply of Loan Protocol(LOAN) is 28.08B LOAN , giving it a market capitalization of $6.03M.
+According to the latest data gathered on Loan Protocol live price page, the current price of Loan Protocol is 0.00027431USD.
+The circulating supply of Loan Protocol(LOAN) is 27.92B LOAN , giving it a market capitalization of $7.66M.

 The Loan Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LOAN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.